inverno-io/inverno-mods/inverno-security-http/README.md

 It also provides the `io.inverno.mod.security.http.context.InterceptingSecurityContext` which extends `io.inverno.mod.security.http.context.SecurityContext` and exposes a single `setSecurityContext()` method.
 This is a mutable version of the `io.inverno.mod.security.http.context.SecurityContext` which enables security related interceptors or handlers, such as the `SecurityInterceptor`, to set the `io.inverno.mod.security.context.SecurityContext` in the security exchange context.

 > In the end, every `ExchangeContext` types should be implemented in the generated global `ExchangeContext` type which will basically implements both `io.inverno.mod.security.http.context.SecurityContext` and `io.inverno.mod.security.http.context.InterceptingSecurityContext`.
-However making sure `io.inverno.mod.security.http.context.SecurityContext` is used in applicative interceptors and handlers and only allow the `io.inverno.mod.security.http.context.InterceptingSecurityContext` in specific trusted security interceptors and handlers is a good way to control and protect the security context against untrustful modifications.
+However, making sure `io.inverno.mod.security.http.context.SecurityContext` is used in applicative interceptors and handlers and only allow the `io.inverno.mod.security.http.context.InterceptingSecurityContext` in specific trusted security interceptors and handlers is a good way to control and protect the security context against untrustful modifications.

 ## Access Control Interceptor

-As we just saw, the role of the security interceptor is to authenticate credentials and provides a security context but it does not actually control access.
+As we just saw, the role of the security interceptor is to authenticate credentials and provides a security context, but it does not actually control access.
 The security context can be anonymous, denied or authenticated, actual access control must then be done in a subsequent interceptors and/or directly in the route handler.
 An `AccessControlInterceptor` can be applied on secured routes to control access globally.

 In the following example, `AccessControlInterceptor.authenticated()` is used to create an interceptor that restricts access to authenticated users.